 Cimduo can cause serious, life-threatening side effects.
-These include a buildup ofin the blood ( ), severe problems, and new or worse kidney problems.
+These include a buildup ofin the blood ( ), problems, and new or worsening kidney problems, including kidney failure.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis: